phR0ze/kubinator/README.md

 # kubinator
-Deployment automation for Kubernetes
+Deployment scripts for K8s cluster
+Note: this is for ***development only*** and not production and comes with absolutely no guarantees or suppport of any kind.

 ## Install Dependencies
-There is no Linux distribution requirements here other than something that supports
+There is no Linux distribution requirements here other than something that support
 ***VirtualBox*** and ***Ruby***

 ### Ubuntu Dependencies
-I've validated with Ubuntu 16.04 and the following dependency versions
+I've validated with Ubuntu 16.04 and the following versions
 * ruby 2.3.1
 * vagrant 1.8.1
 * virtualbox 5.0.32